solana-labs/ecosystem/projects/Meowplex.md

 discord: https://discord.com/invite/QaX5xRbYSj
 ---

-Meowplex is an NFT coin for coolest cat community built on solona, fastest & eco-friendly Blockchain.
+Meowplex is an NFT coin for the Coolest Cat online community.
+Built on Solona's fast, eco-friendly blockchain.